 The Download Scans task is a basic task that allows you to download or export scan records as a CSV file.
 Also, you can select an Export Template and simplify which fields you want to appear.
 Moreover, you can complete this task from the Scans page as well.

 The Download Scans task has filters with several options.
-The scans can be filtered by date received (recommended), service used, user who generated these scans, the scan’s status (valid/invalid/error), and devices which the scan was recorded with.
+The scans can be filtered by date received (recommended), service used, the user who generated these scans, the scan’s status (valid/invalid/error), and devices which the scan was recorded with.
 Download Scans is a task that is unable to be automated and occur on a regular basis.
 Consequently, the task must be scheduled manually.

 The Download Scans task also includes the ability to share the most recent file generated by the re-occurring download task.
 A Share URL is provided once you’ve created the task.
 This URL can be given to anyone and allow them to download the file directly.

-This allows you to schedule the export of scans records, subject to limits based on your paid plan.
+My tasks page allows you to schedule the export of scans records, subject to limits based on your paid plan.
 You can do this through FTP (file transfer protocol), SFTP (secure file transfer protocol), Email, or Dropbox.
 At the end of June 2021, you will also be able to use Amazon S3 for both scan exports and photo uploads.

 Scan records are exported as a CSV file, based on an Export Template.
 A template will allow you to choose which fields to export, the header labels, and the order of appearance.
 Also, you can customize the export using REGEX or select custom, pre-programmed formats.
 For example, you can have a clickable URL.
+Click here to learn more about creating an export template.

 The Export Scans task has filters with several options, including scans filtered by date received (recommended), service, app-user, the scan’s status (valid/invalid/error), the scanning device(s), and other important filters.